EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 ## Using SELECT DISTINCT
 **Check Id:** [None yet, click here to view the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/69)

-So while DISTINCT and GROUP BY are identical in a lot of scenarios, there is one case where the GROUP BY approach leads to better performance (at the cost of less clear declarative intent in the query itself).
+So, while DISTINCT and GROUP BY are identical in a lot of scenarios, there is one case where the GROUP BY approach leads to better performance (at the cost of less clear declarative intent in the query itself).

 You also might be using SELECT DISTINCT to mask a JOIN problem.
 It’s much better to determine why rows are being duplicated and fix the problem.